VincentTam/vincenttam.github.io/source/_posts/2014-02-06-dont-allow-pingbacks.markdown

 ---
 [^src]:
-    Dan Harrison's post on WP Doctors at http://www.wpdoctors.co.uk/with-wordpress-whats-a-pingback-should-i-approve-them
+    The link for Dan Harrison's post on WP Doctors at http://www.wpdoctors.co.uk/with-wordpress-whats-a-pingback-should-i-approve-them
     is now *dead*.